Khader9Jber/oracle-database-security/CH6.md

-# Chapter 6 - Backup and Recovery Using RMAN
+# Chapter 6 - Backup and Recovery

 ## Prerequisites